Nick Gilkes

-Nicholas Gilkes (born 16 May 2005) is a British-Canadian racing driver currently competing in the GB3 Championship for Hillspeed.
-He is the 2021 Ontario F1600 and Canadian F1600 champion respectively.
+Nicholas Gilkes (born 16 May 2005) is a British-Canadian racing driver currently competing in Eurocup-3 with Drivex.
+He is the 2021 Ontario F1600 and Canadian F1600 champion respectively and a race winner in the GB3 Championship.

 Career

 Karting

 Having started racing in Barbados, Gilkes moved into serious competition once he and his family moved back to Canada.
 There he took the Goodwood Kartways Novice Club title in 2016 and became Pfaff Kartsport Cup winner two years later.
 Gilkes' tenure in the United States' karting scene turned out to bear fruit, with second place at the US Grand Nationals.
 In 2020, his final year of karting, Gilkes also won the Canadian KartStars Championship.

 Formula Ford

-Gilkes made his single-seater debut in 2021, competing in the Ontario and Canadian F1600 Championships for Britain West Motorsport.
+Gilkes made his single-seater debut in 2021, competing in the Ontario-based Toyo Tires F1600 Championship Series and Canadian F1600 Championships for Britain West Motorsport.
 The Canadian experienced two dominant campaigns and took both titles, therefore becoming the youngest ever Ontario F1600 champion.

 Before the end of the year Gilkes made his first racing appearance in Britain.
 Driving for Kevin Mills Racing he would compete in the Walter Hayes Trophy, where he finished 20th, and the Formula Ford Festival, where he collided with his sister in the semi-final heat.